awsdocs/aws-lambda-developer-guide/doc_source/with-ddb.md

 Lambda polls shards in your DynamoDB Streams stream for records at a base rate of 4 times per second\.
 When records are available, Lambda invokes your function and waits for the result\.
 If processing succeeds, Lambda resumes polling until it receives more records\.

+By default, Lambda invokes your function as soon as records are available in the stream\.
+If the batch it reads from the stream only has one record in it, Lambda only sends one record to the function\.
+To avoid invoking the function with a small number of records, you can tell the event source to buffer records for up to 5 minutes by configuring a *batch window*\.
+Before invoking the function, Lambda continues to read records from the stream until it has gathered a full batch, or until the batch window expires\.

 If your function returns an error, Lambda retries the batch until processing succeeds or the data expires\.
 Until the issue is resolved, no data in the shard is processed\.
 Handle any record processing errors in your code to avoid stalled shards and potential data loss\.

 ## Execution Role Permissions<a name="events-dynamodb-permissions"></a>